njager/E10b-3D-Terrain-and-Agent/README.md

 # E10b-3D-Terrain-and-Agent
 This is an exercise to explore adding 3D terrain and a simple AI agent to a scene.

+Added scenes and scripts as described in the following README

 As usual, Fork and Clone this repository.

 I have populated the scene with a Game node, and a Ground StaticBody to stand on.
 I have also created a first-person character which can move, look around, and jump.
 Your task will be to add some terrain and create a rudamentary AI agent (which is powered by a simple state machine).